About South Bay InsightLA

 Eric McCullum first discovered meditation in the early 1990’s.
 In 2005 he began practicing in the Vipassana tradition with Trudy Goodman and Insight LA.
 Eric has completed InsightLA’s one-year Mindfulness Facilitator Training Program.
 He is currently a member of InsightLA’s Board of Directors, the Teacher’s Council and is a member of the teacher development group.
 Eric teaches a variety of mindfulness classes including Essentials of Mindfulness, classes on Death and Dying, and the Dedicated Practitioners Program.

 He regularly leads groups at both Santa Monica and South Bay locations and has taught classes and events for the University of Southern California, the Beach Cities Health District, the Redondo Beach School District, and corporate mindfulness events.
-Eric is a South Bay InsightLA teacher at the LMU/Redondo Beach Community Practice Group.
+Eric is a South Bay InsightLA teacher at the Tuesday Night Meditation Practice Group.

 Cheryl Tchir was drawn to meditation in the early 2000’s through the wise and compassionate teachings of Dr. James Finley and later began following Vipassana teachings of Jack Kornfield, Tara Brach, and Sharon Salzberg.
 She has a Master’s degree in learning disabilities and had a 30 year career in education.
 She has a special interest in brain research and its applications, on the cushion, and in everyday life.
 In 2016, she began to meditate at the InsightLA Redondo Beach Meditation Practice Group.
 She completed the InsightLA Facilitator Training Program in 2021, and has taught Mindful Meditation for the National Alliance on Mental Illness.
 Cheryl is an alternate teacher at South Bay InsightLA.